 - If you have a temporary order of appointment in a guardianship or a conservator case and the order expires between March 18 and July 1, 2020 the court will extend the order for 180 days from the expiration date.
 There will be no hearing.

 The court may change these automatic extensions.
 Keep an eye out for a new notice in the mail or call your court-appointed lawyer.

 You can ask the court for an earlier hearing date if you have one of these expiring orders.
 You will need to explain why you need to have the hearing sooner.
 A judge will review your request and decide to give you a new hearing date, or not.

 What if I already have a hearing scheduled in a non-emergency matter?

 The court is attempting to hear all types of family court hearing by phone or video conference.
-Courts will reschedule most trials and evidentiary hearings that are not emergencies for after July 1, 2020.
+Courts may reschedule most trials and evidentiary hearings that are not emergencies for after July 13, 2020.

 Pay close attention to any mail, email, or phone call you get from a court about your case.
 Your hearing date may change several times.
 Carefully read everything the court sends you and call the court right away if you have any questions.

 To be sure that your hearing will be heard on the originally scheduled date, contact the court by email.
 See the list of Probate and Family Court email addresses.